Optimize discrete loss with finite-difference physics constraint and time-stepping for PDE solving: Methodology

 \subsection{\textbf{Paradigms of PDE Solvers}}

-Three representative paradigms for solving PDEs in fluid dynamics are illustrated in Fig.~\ref{fig:paradigms}: conventional computational fluid dynamics (CFD), FDTO, and PINNs.
-Although all three target the same governing equations, they differ fundamentally in how PDE constraints are enforced and how the solution is represented and updated.
+Three representative paradigms for solving PDEs in fluid dynamics are illustrated in Fig.~\ref{fig:paradigms}: conventional CFD, FDTO, and PINN.
+Although all three target the same governing equations, they differ fundamentally in how PDE constraints are enforced and how the solutions are represented and updated.

 In conventional CFD solvers, the governing equations are discretized in space and time, and the flow field is advanced through explicit or implicit time-marching schemes.
 At each time step, large sparse linear or nonlinear systems must be solved, typically involving global matrix assembly and iterative solvers.
 While this paradigm is well established and numerically robust, its computational cost and memory footprint grow rapidly for fine grids, complex geometries, and time-dependent simulations, particularly when repeated solves are required in optimization, inverse problems, or parametric studies.